Award-winning teenage rapper shot to death in Sweden

 Einar, whose real name is Nils Gronberg, was born in Stockholm and rose to fame at the age of 16 when his song “Katten i trakten,” from his debut album “Forsta klass” topped the Swedish charts in 2019.

-He was awarded with the song of the year award in 2019 and the newcomer of the year award a year later.
-Einar’s songs have been downloaded hundreds of thousands times on Spotify.
+He won the song of the year award in 2019 and the newcomer of the year award a year later.
+Einar’s songs have been downloaded hundreds of thousands of times on Spotify.

 “I understand that he (Einar) meant a lot to many young people,” Swedish Prime Minister Stefan Lofven told SVT.
 “This is of course tragic.
 It is a young life that has been extinguished.”

-Christian Democratic party leader Ebba Busch posted on Twitter that if politicians don’t take responsibility to deal with gang-related crime, “we can’t stand up for human dignity or security in the country.”
+Christian Democratic party leader Ebba Busch posted on Twitter that if politicians don’t take responsibility for dealing with gang-related crime, “we can’t stand up for human dignity or security in the country.”

 Center Party leader Annie Loof said most people “have had enough of the senseless violence and want to see gang crime fought.”

-Swedish tabloid Expressen said that Einar’s songs often dealt with criminality and the rapper allegedly had strong connections with local criminal gangs.
-He had been seen hanging out and partying with gang members.
+Swedish tabloid Expressen said that Einar’s songs often dealt with criminality including guns, drugs and violence and the rapper allegedly had strong connections with local criminal gangs.
+He had been seen hanging out and partying with gang members

 Sweden has seen a rise in organized crime activity in the past few years and several gang-related shootings have occurred in Stockholm, Goteborg and Malmo.

-In July, two young children were accidentally shot and injured by unknown criminals in a suburb just outside Stockholm and in August three people were wounded in a shooting in the southern city of Kristianstad that was linked to gang criminality.
+In July, two young children were accidentally shot and injured by unknown criminals in a suburb just outside Stockholm and in August three people were wounded in a shooting in the southern city of Kristianstad that was linked to gangs.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.